sravankumarkurapati/Kurapati_Sravankumar_002022273_labs/Lab 0/README.md

-The purpose of this project is to print Hello World
+The purpose of this project is to print Hello, World